Afonso, Duke of Porto: Marriage

+Some believe that the Portuguese consul in Madrid was as cooperative as he was because the Republican government in power at Lisbon was delighted to see one of the last of the Braganzas do such an unpopular thing.

-The Prince had previously tried to get the king's approval for his marriage, but he found that his nephew and the rest of the royal family were vehemently opposed to it.
-After his marriage, his pension was cut by Manuel II, and Dom Afonso, also rejected by his relatives in the Italian royal family, began to live in obscurity and sickness during his final days.
-He finally died alone, in Naples, on 21 February 1920.
+Dom Afonso had previously tried to get Manuel II's approval for his marriage, but received no response due to the influence of the rest of the royal family, vehemently opposed to it.
+After his marriage, he was rejected by his other Italian royal family relatives and his reported allowance of $10,000 per year from King Victor Emmanuel III was cut off.
+He then began to live in obscurity until his final days.
+He fell seriously ill and finally died alone, in Naples, on 21 February 1920.
 Only one Portuguese servant remained with him until the end.

-Even though the terms of a morganatic marriage exclude the surviving spouse from inheriting any of the titles or privileges that are the prerogatives of royalty, they do not exclude the survivor from inheriting property.
-In his will, Dom Afonso left his entire estate to Nevada Stoody Hayes.
+Even though the marriage of an Infante who is specifically heir to the throne (although awaiting the birth of an heir from his wife Queen Augusta Victoria, King Manuel II never officially inducted his uncle Dom Afonso as Prince Royal of Portugal, and with the title of Prince of Beira) would not comply with the specific conditions – i.e. contracted without royal consent, or with royal ban –, and exclude the surviving spouse from inheriting any of the titles or privileges that are the prerogatives of a member of the Portuguese royal family, this do not exclude the widow from inheriting property.
+In his will, Dom Afonso left his entire estate to his surviving wife Princess Nevada [also called Maria das Neves] of Braganza, Duchess of Porto, aka Dona Nevada de Bragança.

-After he and Manuel II had both died (1932), his widow demanded that the Portuguese government recognize her rights to a substantial part of the House of Braganza's patrimony.
+After the death of Manuel II, in July 1932, Dom Afonso's widow demanded that the Portuguese government recognize her rights to a substantial part of the House of Braganza's patrimony.
 Her husband had named her his sole legal heir in his last will.
 As the marriage, and the will, was legally disputed in Lisbon, Nevada was briefly arrested shortly after she arrived at Lisbon to claim her inheritance.
 Eventually, however, she proved a substantial portion of her claim, and she was officially granted the right to remove many objects of art and expensive goods from the Portuguese royal palaces.

-The 35-year-old former Duchess of Porto traveled to Portugal from Italy with the body of her late husband, and she arranged for its installation in the Braganza pantheon in Lisbon.
+The Duchess of Porto traveled from Naples to Portugal with the mortal remains of her late husband, and she arranged for its installation in the Braganza pantheon, located in the Monastery of São Vicente de Fora in Lisbon.

-Name, titles, and honors

-His full name was Afonso Henrique Maria Luís Pedro de Alcântara Carlos Humberto Amadeu Fernando António Miguel Rafael Gabriel Gonzaga Xavier Francisco de Assis João Augusto Júlio Volfando Inácio de Saxe-Coburgo-Gotha e Bragança.

-Insofar as titles are concerned, Afonso was, first and foremost, Infante of Portugal.
-The Infante Afonso was born during the reign of his father, Luís I, and, at birth, he was granted the title, Duke of Porto.
-He became Prince Royal of Portugal under unfortunate circumstances.
-His brother, Carlos I, and his nephew, were assassinated in 1908, whereupon Manuel II became king and Afonso was acknowledged as the heir to the throne, a position that takes the title, Prince Royal.

-Before becoming Prince Royal, Afonso fulfilled the charges of 51st Viceroy of Portuguese India and 24th Constable of Portugal.
-He was the 109th and last Governor of Portuguese India to receive the title of viceroy, which is reserved, as a high personal reward for service to Portugal, to aristocracy of the highest standing and royalty only.